Mermaid Monument (Old Town, Warsaw): History

 The sculpture was designed by Konstanty Hegel, and manufactured in Karol Juliusz Minter's workshop.
 By 7 August 1855 it was placed in the centre of the Old Town Marek Place.
 It became part of a fountain built as part of a newly-opened city water supply system, placed on an artificial rock formation, in the middle of a basin.

 Made from zinc, the sculpture depicts the Mermaid of Warsaw, a symbol of the city, and its folklore patron.
 She is shown as a melusine emerging out of turbulent waters, with a spiral tail, and holding a sword in her right hand high above her head, and a shield in her left hand, near her chest.
 The design of the sculptures was met with criticism.
 The sculpture is credited with further popularising the mermaid as the city symbol, and influencing later designs of its coat of arms.

-In 1913, following the closure of the market place, the fountain was renovated and given a form of a octagonal fountain basin with 26 stone polls around it, connected with iron chains, with the statue placed on a sandstone pedestal.
+In 1913, following the closure of the market place, the fountain was renovated and given a form of an octagonal fountain basin with 26 stone polls around it, connected with iron chains, with the statue placed on a sandstone pedestal.
 It was removed in 1928, and the sculpture was placed in a warehouse.
 A year later, it was moved to the Syrena Warsaw rowing sports club centre at 8 Solec Street.
 It was placed on a sandstone pedestal, sourced from the deconstructed St. Alexander Nevsky Cathedral.

 The monument survived the Second World War, however it was greatly damaged during the Warsaw Uprising.
 It was restored after the war, in the Bracia Łopieńscy workshops.
 It included attaching new sword, left arm and shield, and patching over 50 bullet holes.
 To reinforce its zinc structure, the sculpture was covered in posphor bronze.

 In 1951, the statue was placed in the Marshal Edward Rydz-Śmigły Park near Solec Street.
 In January 1969, it was vandalised with its surface being damaged and the sword ripped off.
 In July 1972, it was renovated and placed at escarpment of the former Marshal Tower, within the northern interior corner of the city walls.
 There, it was vandalised several more times.
 It was restored again between 1985 and 1986, and covered in a layer of bronze.
 It was removed from there in 1994.

-Following the renovations, it was unvailed at its original location at the Old Town Market Place, on 12 December 1999.
+Following the renovations, it was unveiled at its original location at the Old Town Market Place, on 12 December 1999.
 It was placed on a new pedestal, designed by Anna Jarnuszkiewicz, Krystian Jarnuszkiewicz, Jan Mazur, and Maria Mazur.

 In May 2008, the sculpture was replaced with a replica, while the original was moved to the Museum of Warsaw.